When they go to the polls next week, voters in the Region 1 will have to choose from six candidates seeking three seats on the school board.

 Here are some of the things they discussed:

 On cutting programs:

-That's a hot topic these days, as the current board debates possible cuts to jobs and programs.
+That's a hot topic these days, as the to jobs and programs.
 No one said they were in favor of it Wednsday, although some candidates, like Siegfried and Fehnel, said it's worth examining what attracts students and what doesn't.